-In April 2005, when the assembly lines at the Longbridge plant ground to a halt after a century of car production, the British nation wanted to know: Who had murdered MG Rover?
+In April 2005, when the assembly lines at the Longbridge plant ground to a halt after a century of car production, the British nation wanted to know: who had murdered MG Rover?

 But the experts knew that there was more to it than that.
-The company, once described as “the ‘nglish Patient” by BMW in the 90s before the German owner washed its hands of its loss-making acquisition, had lacked sufficient management capability to compete effectively for decades.
+The company, once described as “the English Patient” by BMW in the 90s before the German owner washed its hands of its loss-making acquisition, had lacked sufficient management capability to compete effectively for decades.

-Cambridge Judge Business School’s Dr Matthias Holweg and Professor Nick Oliver, who delved deeper into the company’s history for answers by interviewing more than thirty former CEOs, senior managers as well as government and union officials that shaped the company since 1968 made the following assessment: “Although apparently having the scale to be a global player and the capability to at least occasionally, produce mould-breaking models, the company was unable to attain the combination of sales volumes and prices necessary to generate the cash essential for model renewal and factory re-equipment.”
+Cambridge Judge Business School’s Dr Matthias Holweg and Professor Nick Oliver, who delved deeper into the company’s history for answers by interviewing more than 30 former CEOs, senior managers as well as government and union officials that shaped the company since 1968 made the following assessment: “Although apparently having the scale to be a global player and the capability to at least occasionally, produce mould-breaking models, the company was unable to attain the combination of sales volumes and prices necessary to generate the cash essential for model renewal and factory re-equipment.”

 Holweg and Oliver won’t point the finger at any of the company’s past leaders.
 “They often feel very responsible for the failure,” says Holweg.
 But the causes of its decline relate to a failure in the “management system” that goes back as far as 1968, when various car brands – Rover, Austin, Morris, Jaguar and Triumph – were banded together to form the British Leyland Motor Corporation (BLMC).